REStud/data-editor/package-howto.md

 Citing and describing data sources in the README is the best way to direct readers to them.
 Each dataset you use should be cited in the README as well as in the manuscript, whether or not you include it in the package.
 Note that this is also [our publisher&#39;s policy](https://academic.oup.com/pages/open-research/research-data).

-The best way to avoid redundancy and clutter is to place **full citations in a references section at the end of the README** and use **in-text short citations** (for example, `Bureau of the Census (2009)`) in the rest of the document when you need to refer to a dataset.
+The best way to avoid redundancy and clutter is to place **full reference entries in the References section at the end of the README** and use **in-text short citations** (for example, `Bureau of the Census (2009)`) in the rest of the document when you need to refer to a dataset.
 Do the same in the manuscript whenever you cite the data; this is the same practice you use when citing a book or an article.

-If the dataset has a DOI, please include it in the full citation.
 Verify whether your data provider recommends a "suggested citation."
 If so, use it; if not, please see the **[Data Citation Guide](/citation-guide/)** for guidance and examples.
+If the dataset has a DOI, please include it in the full reference entry.
 The Data Citation Guide also includes a tool that may help you cite datasets that do not have a DOI or a suggested citation format.

 ### Data Availability Statement (DAS) and data description